dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     ]}')
     ```

+9. Insert the data from the external `tmp` table into this newly created Parquet-based table.
+Take note of the speed to execute this task completely.

+    ```yaml
+    INSERT INTO TABLE db1.parquet_snappy SELECT * FROM tmp;
+    ```

-9. Run the following SQL queries twice and take note of the speed result.
+10. Run the following SQL queries twice and take note of the speed result.

     ```yaml
     SELECT COUNT (*) FROM db1.parquet_snappy;